 The Beginner’s Guide to Leash Training a Dog

-How to Leash Train a Dog
+How to Leash Train Your Dog

-The methods are actually pretty simple by themselves.
+The methods are pretty simple by themselves.
 The hard part comes in being able to be patient and consistent enough to make the method work.

 We’ll give you some tips about that later on.
 For now, let’s take a look at the simple techniques that are involved.

-Getting Comfortable with the Leash
+Getting Comfortable With the Leash

 Then, start attaching the leash to the collar but then letting it go so they can walk around the house with the leash on but still have complete control over their movement because no one is holding the other end.

-Positive vs Negative Reinforcement
+Positive Versus Negative Reinforcement

 Stop and Go Method

-This is one of our favorite methods for training a dog because it mostly focuses on positive reinforcement but still gives you the opportunity to establish yourself as the alpha in this interaction.
-The steps are pretty simple:
+This is one of our favorite methods for training your dog because it mostly focuses on positive reinforcement but still allows you to establish yourself as the alpha in this interaction.

 - Take your dog out for a walk as you normally would.

-- When they start pulling on the leash, immediately stop walking and stand firmly in place so that your dog is forced to stop as well.
-Call your dog to you with a simple command.
+- When your dog starts pulling on the leash, immediately stop walking and stand firmly in place so that your dog is forced to stop as well.

 - When they come to you, give them a treat and praise them for obeying your command.